-This is a Phase III, randomized, double-blind, placebo-controlled, multi-center study assessing the safety and efficacy of a single dose of AZD7442 (× 2 IM injections) compared to placebo for the prevention of COVID-19.
+This is a Phase III, randomized, double-blind, placebo-controlled, multi-country, multi-center study assessing the safety and efficacy of a single dose of AZD7442 (× 2 IM injections) compared to placebo for the prevention of COVID-19.
 Approximately 100 sites will participate in this study.

-Participants will be adults \geq 18 years of age with potential exposure, within 8 days, to a specific identified individual with laboratory-confirmed SARS-COV-2 infection, symptomatic or asymptomatic, who are therefore at appreciable risk of imminently developing COVID-19, based on available risk assessment at time of enrollment (see Section 5.1).
+Participants will be adults $\geq$ 18 years of age who are candidates for benefit from passive immunization with antibodies, defined as having increased risk for inadequate response to active immunization (predicted poor responders to vaccines OR intolerant of vaccine), OR having increased risk for SARS-CoV-2 infection, defined as those whose locations or circumstances put them at appreciable risk of exposure to SARS-CoV-2 and COVID-19, based on available risk assessment at time of enrollment (see Section 5.1).
 Participants will be enrolled into one of 2 cohorts: